COVID-19 mask mandates latest flashpoint for U.S. schools

 While nearly 90% of AFT's members have been vaccinated against COVID-19, many of their students have not.

-U.S. regulators earlier this month authorized use of the COVID-19 vaccine from Pfizer Inc and partner BioNTech SE for children ages 12 to 15.
-It is still being tested for use in younger children.
+U.S. regulators earlier this month authorized use of the COVID-19 vaccine from Pfizer Inc (PFE.N) and partner BioNTech SE for children ages 12 to 15. read more It is still being tested for use in younger children.

 AFT President Randi Weingarten said Texas and Iowa "jumped the gun" in removing their mask requirements.
 Politics around masks, along with unclear guidance from the CDC, have left teachers in an awkward position, she said.